 One of my favorites is the “Double Line Link.”

-In your body copy, a double line link is awfully hard to ignore… So, rather than use something like:
+In your body copy, a double-line link is tough to ignore… So, rather than use something like:

 You use something like this:

 The big block of blue is hard not to notice, so you’ll get a bump in clicks!

 Another thing I like to do from time to time is put a series of links in a list, all linking to the same place.

 Often, I’ll tie this to a ‘rule‘ that saves the link that someone clicked so I can use it later for a more specialized email copy.

 For example, you can do something like this:

 In the blog post, you’ll discover: